 - Conveyancing costs

-- If buy as a LTD company you will also require separate legal advice as in most cases you will be giving a personal guarantee.
+- If purchasing as a LTD company you will also require separate legal advice as in most cases you will be giving a personal guarantee.

 This advice generally comes at an additional cost